meshanics-com/mcu-sdk/README.md

 ## How it works (the developer model)

 A microcontroller is not Linux: there are no containers and no dynamic loading - Zephyr, this agent, and your code are linked into **one firmware image**.
-So the model is an **SDK**, exactly like Golioth / Mender-MCU / Memfault:

 1. **You** write your business logic and link this agent as a Zephyr module.
 2. **You** build and sign your firmware with **your own** MCUboot image key.